Medical device: EU Legal framework

+The two regulations are supplemented by several guidances developed by the Medical Devices Coordination Group (MDCG).

 Japan

 Article 2, Paragraph 4, of the Pharmaceutical Affairs Law (PAL) defines medical devices as "instruments and apparatus intended for use in diagnosis, cure or prevention of diseases in humans or other animals; intended to affect the structure or functions of the body of man or other animals."

 Rest of the world

 Canada

 The term medical device, as defined in the Food and Drugs Act, is "any article, instrument, apparatus or contrivance, including any component, part or accessory thereof, manufactured, sold or represented for use in: the diagnosis, treatment, mitigation or prevention of a disease, disorder or abnormal physical state, or its symptoms, in a human being; the restoration, correction or modification of a body function or the body structure of a human being; the diagnosis of pregnancy in a human being; or the care of a human being during pregnancy and at and after the birth of a child, including the care of the child.
 It also includes a contraceptive device but does not include a drug."

 The term covers a wide range of health or medical instruments used in the treatment, mitigation, diagnosis or prevention of a disease or abnormal physical condition.
 Health Canada reviews medical devices to assess their safety, effectiveness, and quality before authorizing their sale in Canada.
-According to the Act, medical device does not include any device that is intended for use in relation to animals."
+According to the Act, medical device does not include any device that is intended for use in relation to animals.